Continuous integration and continuous deployment in SourceCraft

 Warning

-Do not store any confidential data, such as passwords, access keys, or tokens, in environment variables; instead, use secrets.
+Do not store any sensitive data, such as passwords, access keys, or tokens, in environment variables; use secrets instead.

 Example of a configuration with environment variables